avsm/dopam/README.md

 tools installed.
 It does this by running all of the development tools within a [Docker](http://docker.com) container.

+`dopam` supports simultaneously running a variety of OCaml versions (4.01,4.02,4.03,4.03-flambda), many distributions (Debian, Ubuntu, CentOS, Fedora, Alpine) and multiple CPU architectures (x86_64, ARM) and so on.

 ## Installation

 If you do not have Homebew installed, first do this from a Terminal: